 Lisa decides to exercise for 30 minutes 5 days a week.

-- Second week, check.
+- The second week, check.
 Isn’t her waist already a tiny bit smaller?

-- Third week, she did only half the workouts.
+- In the third week, she did only half the workouts.

 By the fifth week, Lisa is demotivated and quits.
 Her waist stops looking smaller.

-- Third week, she skipped one class.
+- In the third week, she skipped one class.
 Wow, she has lost 5 pounds already!

-- Fifth week, she didn’t go, but she’s not going to quit!
+- In the fifth week, she didn’t go, but she’s not going to quit!

-- Tenth week, she’s still not going.
+- In the tenth week, she’s still not going.
 She’s gained the 5 pounds back.

 By now Lisa is seriously wondering what is wrong with her?
 She did like yoga, right?
 She feels great after each session, right?
 Why couldn’t she make it, at least twice a week?